Changelog

 -

-must now be a matrix of either or . -
+ymust now be a matrix of either or . -

-lets you now specify “quantile”, “expectile” or “percentage”.
+loss_functionlets you now specify “quantile”, “expectile” or “percentage”.
 All functions are generalized as in Gneitling 2009.
-The power can be scaled byloss_parameter
+The power can be scaled byloss_parameter.
+The latter defaults to 1, which leads to the well-known quantile, squared, and absolute percentage loss. -

-was added.
+forget_performancewas added.
 It defines the share of the past performance that will be ignored when selecting the best parameter combination. - Renamed

-to underline its reference to the regret. - New
+forgetparameter toforget_regretto underline its reference to the regret. - New

-parameter.
+init_weightsparameter.
 It has to be either a Kx1 or KxP matrix specifying the experts’ starting weights. - Add

-parameter. offset for expert forecasts.
+lead_timeparameter. offset for expert forecasts.
 Defaults to 0 which means that experts predict t+1 at t.
 Setting this to h means experts’ predictions refer to t+1+h at time t.
 The weight updates delay accordingly.

 Internal changes: